runtimerevolution/python-knowledge-base/docs/machine_learning/2_regression.md

 The training process would be exactly the same: find the coefficients for each of the features that minimizes the square error.
-In the described example, since we would have 2 coefficients instead of 1, it would define a parabol instead of a straight line.
+In the described example, since we would have 2 coefficients instead of 1, it would define a parable instead of a straight line.

-Key factors to considerer:
+Key factors to consider:

--   Include nonlinear terms such as 𝑥²
+- Include nonlinear terms such as 𝑥².
--   Often used when the relationship between the variables cannot be accurately described by a linear model
+- Often used when the relationship between the variables cannot be accurately described by a linear model.
--   Plot the data (Ex: scatter plot) and check if a linear model is appropriate
+- Plot the data (Ex: scatter plot) and check if a linear model is appropriate.